 Phone: (269) 471-3612

 BA, Southern Adventist University

-Brian E. Strayer is a Professor of History at Andrews University, Berrien Springs, Mich.
+Brian E. Strayer is a Professor of History at Andrews University, Berrien Springs, MI.
 He joined the faculty in 1983.

 Strayer was born in Waterloo, N.Y., and graduated from Union Springs Academy, Union Springs, N.Y., in 1969.
 He earned his bachelor's degree in history from Southern Adventist University, Collegedale, Tenn., in 1973.
 Strayer then attended Andrews, where he completed a master's degree in history in 1974.

 Strayer received his doctor of philosophy degree in Early Modern European history from the University of Iowa, Iowa City, in 1987.
 His dissertation was titled "Lettres de cachet and Social Control in the Ancien Regime, 1659-1789."